 - dotNeighborhoods - On how neighborhood names - e.g. JacksonHeights.nyc, Soho.nyc, Harlem.nyc, etc - will provide the basis for great local communication.

 - Toward City TLDs in the Public Interest - A White Paper on city-TLDs and global cities.

 - The Flushing Community - Because it's funny, and maybe $2,300,000,000 real.

 - City Growth - Tracing city growth from outpost, to county, to the five boroughs, and perhaps a regional City of Trust.

 - Other Visions - Some beautiful, some strange.

 - At-Large Structure - Our newest initiative.

-Each of the 250+ chapters on this wiki invites user contributions and is linked to one of the following key pages.
-Read and write on them.
-Note however, to write you must first join the project.
+Each page here invites user contributions and is linked to one of the following key pages.
+We urge you to read and to write on them. [ Note: to write you must first join the project.]